green-party-dublin-central/nh-web/site/content/post/maternal-care.md

 The roadmap lays out a number of key priorities over the next 12 months.
 These include:

-* The creation of a Family Centred Plan for Maternal Care
+* The creation of a Family Centred Plan for Maternal Care.
+The last year has been very difficult for those accessing services.
+I'm particularly interested in increasing holistic supports for peri-natal mental health and ensuring every group in society as access to care.
-* A Two-Year Extension and Dedicated Funding Package for the National Breastfeeding Action Plan
+* A Two Year Extension and Dedicated Funding Package for the National Breastfeeding Action Plan.
+We have some of the lowest rates of breastfeeding in the EU and targets from the existing plan that remain unfunded and unmet but that is due to end in 2021.
-* Supporting the Milk Bank Scheme across Ireland
+* Supporting the Milk Bank Scheme across Ireland.
+A truly all-island project, the milk bank needs support.
+Some incredible volunteers are involved in this service and a focus on this scheme would be very welcome.
-* A Commitment to Reproductive Rights based Healthcare
+* A Commitment to Reproductive Rights based Healthcare.
+For those of us that worked so hard on #Repeal it's important that the review of legislation is independent and truly listens to the experience of those accessing services.
+There's much work still to be done.